kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

 ## Application Connectivity

-### Application Connectivity adjusted to Service Catalog removal

-Kyma 2.4 [no longer contains Service Catalog deployments](#service-catalog-removed).
-To keep up with that change in Application Connector, we removed some components that interacted with Service Catalog.
-This means that Application Operator and Application Broker are no longer installed on new clusters.
-This also means that on a fresh cluster, or after executing the migration script we provide, the old Application flow will no longer be present, and you will need to use the new way of connecting the external Systems.
-Note that executing the migration script is optional, and if you would like to keep the old components on the cluster, you're free to do so.

 ### Application Gateway support for mTLS-OAuth

 We introduced support for [mTLS OAuth](https://datatracker.ietf.org/doc/html/rfc8705)-secured APIs in Application Gateway.
 You can now configure your Application CRs so that Application Gateway fetches the OAuth token with the help of a TLS certificate as a credential.
 To learn how to do that, see [Register an OAuth 2.0 mTLS-secured API](https://kyma-project.io/docs/kyma/main/03-tutorials/00-application-connectivity/ac-04-register-secured-api/#register-an-o-auth-2-0-m-tls-secured-api).